ScaleChain/scalechain/data/docs/layer.md

 ## API
 The Json-RPC API layer.
 100% Compatible with Bitcoin.

+## API Domain
+Contains domain objects such as Json-RPC request or response.
+These are implemented as case classes, and referenced by CLI and API layer.

 ## Net
 The P2P networking layer.
 100% Compatible with Bitcoin.